Michigan Laws and Incentives

 Natural Gas Vehicle (NGV) Weight Exemption

-(Reference Michigan Compiled Laws Section 257.722)
+(Reference Michigan Compiled Laws 257.722)

 Electrification Technology Grants

-The Office of Future Mobility and Electrification and the Michigan Department of Transportation administer the Michigan Mobility Funding Platform which provides grants to mobility and electrification companies to deploy their technology in Michigan, including electric vehicles (EVs) and EV charging stations.
+The Office of Future Mobility and Electrification and the Michigan Department of Transportation administer the Michigan Mobility Funding Platform which provides grants to mobility and electrification companies to deploy their technology in Michigan, including electric vehicles (EVs) and EV chargers.
 Eligible applicants must collaborate with a Michigan-based partner, meet a local use case in Michigan, and have matching funds available.
 For more information, including application instructions, see the Michigan Economic Development Corporation Michigan Mobility Funding Platform website.

 Utility / Private Incentives